Fleek-PIatform/website/README.md

 ![My image](./my-image.jpg)
 ```

+💡 Would like to place static video content?
+Learn how to work with video content [here](#video-content).

 ## 📝 Docs

 Creating a document in the **Docs** section is similar to **Blog**.Learn how to create a document by using the instructions for [blog](#-blog).